Aya74/Aya74/README.md

 ## 💁‍♂️ About me

 - 🏫: I'm studying as `Software Engineering` student at Al-Azhar University.
-- 💻: I'm currently learning `front-end development` and `asp.net development`.
+- 💻: I'm currently learning `front-end development`.
 - 😄: Hardworking and Ambitious persone, who hope to learn more and more.
 <br>